 Ceremonies are held twice a year, in Summer (June/July) and Winter (January).

-- Summer Congregation 2015 will be held between 23 and 26 June, view the summer timetable of departments to ceremonies.
-The Before Congregation sections contains basic information about Summer Congregation and further details will be published in the coming weeks as arrangements are confirmed.
+- Winter Congregation 2017 will be held on 12 and 13 January, view the winter timetable of departments to ceremonies.
+View the Before Congregation section for information about these ceremonies, further details will be published in the autumn as arrangements are confirmed.

-- Winter Congregation 2016 will be held between 14 and 15 January, the timetable of departments to ceremonies will be published later in the year.
+- Summer Congregation 2017 will be held between Tuesday 27 and Friday 30 June, view the summer timetable of departments to ceremonies.
+Further information on arrangements will be confirmed following the Winter ceremonies.

 Key points to note:

-- The ceremonies are held in Durham Cathedral but are not religious events.
+- The ceremonies are held in Durham Cathedral but are not religious events although christian iconography is displayed inside the venue.
 The Cathedral provides a large and beautiful venue for the ceremonies with other, related, activities held in the surrounding area.

 - International students may obtain a letter to support a visa application for attending Congregation for themselves or their guests.